Assessment for Learning

 At Thorley Hill we want to broaden the horizons of our pupils.
 The concept of diversity encompasses acceptance and respect.
 It means understanding that each individual is unique, and recognizing our individual differences.
 These can be along the dimensions of race, ethnicity, gender, socio-economic status, age, physical abilities or religious belief.
 It is the exploration of these differences in a safe, positive, and nurturing environment.
 It is about understanding each other and moving beyond simple tolerance to embracing and celebrating the rich dimensions of diversity contained within each individual and within cultures.

-At Thorely Hill we are passionate about providing a broad, cultural education for our pupils that encompases the various branches of creative activity, such as painting, music, literature, dance and drama.
+At Thorley Hill we are passionate about providing a broad, cultural education for our pupils that encompasses the various branches of creative activity, such as painting, music, literature, dance and drama.
 We believe that our pupils should be able to express themselves through the arts and build confidence for everyday life.

 At Thorley Hill we believe in creating individuals who show initiative and creativity, pupils who can solve problems, develop ideas, can communicate effectively and are adaptable.